ALAXio/pay-sdk-unity/README.md

 This repo contains a work in progress, we're working hard to release v.
 1.0 in the next days to come.

+Expected stable realese date: September 25th, 2019.

 # ALAX Pay SDK for Unity #